sipgate-io/io-labs-grafana-call-statistics/README.md

 1. To make your local environment accessible, use a service like [localhost.run](https://localhost.run/) or [ngrok](https://ngrok.com/).

-2. If you are working with Linux, follow the instructions at 2.a.<br>
+2. To set up the project follow the instructions at 2.a.<br>
-If you are using another operating system, follow the manual setup at 2.b instead.
+If you prefer a manual setup process, please follow the instructions at 2.b.

     a. &nbsp; Create a Personal Access Token at [app.sipgate.com](https://app.sipgate.com/w0/personal-access-token) with the following scopes.
     This token will only be used by the `setup.sh` script and can be deleted afterwards.